 I wish I had your condition, haha!

 I wish I didn’t have this, but hey, things happen.
-There is no reason for you to be jealous that I take naps during the day to get rid of migraines or that I get to sit in the hallway during a movie because of flashing lights- read more about photosensitivity in the classroom here.
-Comments like this are always interesting to me because it seems like there is no stigma for chronic illness and that it is viewed as something normal.
-I just laugh off the comment and drop the subject.
+There is no reason for you to be jealous that I take naps during the day to get rid of migraines or that I get to sit in the hallway during a movie because of flashing lights.
+With comments like these, I just laugh off the comment and drop the subject.

 What do you even have?